 - Mince your shallots and garlic cloves until they’re as fine as you want them to be.
 I go until it’s basically a paste, which means the shallots don’t really have a texture at all after the dish is cooked.

 - Get a pot large enough for all your chicken to fit without stacking on top of each other, and melt the oil on medium heat.
-You want it to be too hot, but you’ll burn the spices when we add them if you use high heat.
+Make it too hot, and you’ll end up burning the spices and herbs.

-- Add your chicken and cook it for about 10 minutes.
-Rotate each piece every couple minutes to brown up all sides.
-Don’t turn them too frequently or they won’t brown up – your goal is to get a decent sear all around.
+- Add your chicken and cook for about 10 minutes.
+Rotate each piece every couple minutes to brown up all sides – your goal is to get a decent sear all around.

 - Turn the heat down to medium-low, then add the paprika, ginger, cumin, saffron, garlic, and shallots.
-Cook for 3-5 minutes.
+Cook for 1-2 minutes, while stirring.